 P4WNP1, Rubber Ducky, BadUSB vs Windows

-In the previous article it was demonstrated that a Pi Zero acting as a keyboard can steal the documents from an unlocked client.
-This was a simple but effective demo, the possibilities of performing various attacks looking for weakness's with the clients configuration under the users context could be a serious concern.
-Now Google 'Rubber Ducky payloads' or 'Powershell Empire'and you get the idea.
+In the previous article, it was demonstrated that a Pi Zero acting as a keyboard can steal the documents from an unlocked client.
+This was a simple but effective demo, the possibility of performing various attacks looking for weaknesses with the client configuration under the user's context could be a serious concern.
+Now Google 'Rubber Ducky payloads' or 'Powershell Empire' and you get the idea.

 Here's a simple question 'Is it possible to defend against HID attacks?'